renatawong/renatawong.github.io/_pages/join-us.md

 ---

 ## Notes

-**Please note**: Due to the high volume of inquiries we receive, we can only respond to messages that align with our current interests and priorities.
-If you do not hear from us within two weeks, please understand that we are unable to pursue your request.
-Thank you for your understanding.

 **Please note**: We reserve the right to change the rules listed herein without prior or further notice.